-I began this doctoral thesis with a quote by Walidah Imarisha that in short expresses how 'all organizing is science fiction'.
-Organizers and activists are constantly creating and envisioning other worlds.
+ting and envisioning other worlds.
 Speculative fiction is already happening everywhere around us yet we don't want to distinguish our actions as such.
 Policy-making is speculative.
 Innovation is anticipation.
 Research is uncertainty.
-Design fiction is 'the not yet' (Gulbrandsen In Trojer, 2018?, p.
-191).
-Speculative fiction has the potential to point to the construction of scientific knowledges and technocultures and therein critique and re-imagine discourses such as gender and technology and postcolonialism and development (Merrick, XX).
+Design fiction is "the no longer and not yet" (Gulbrandsen In Trojer, 2018, p.
+205).
+Speculative fiction has the potential to point to the construction of scientific knowledge and technocultures, and therein to critique and re-imagine discourses including gender and technology, and postcolonialism and development (Merrick, 2009).